Emerging Leaders Academy

 Program Manager / Instructor

-Terri directs the Kansas Certified Public Manager Program at the KU Public Management Center.
+Terri directs the Kansas Certified Public Manager® Program at the KU Public Management Center.
 She provides training in a variety of managerial topics for all management levels in the public sector.
 Terri is a qualified instructor for the Myers-Briggs Type Indicator, is certified to administer the Emotional Intelligence Quotient (EQi), and is a certified instructor for the Relationship Awareness Theory and the Strength Deployment Inventory.
 Previously Terri was a staff development specialist in the Department of Administration's Division of Personnel Services for seven years.
-She holds a bachelor's degree in total quality management from Friends University and is an affiliate member of the American Academy of Certified Public Managers.
+She holds a bachelor's degree in total quality management from Friends University and is an affiliate member of the American Academy of Certified Public Managers and the American Society of Public Administrators.

 Bernice joined Johnson County, Kansas as the Assistant County Manager in 2005 and was promoted to Deputy County Manager in September 2009.
 She remained in that role, overseeing the environmental, transit, automated information mapping systems, infrastructure, public works, wastewater, and planning, development and codes services departments, until her retirement in December 2011.
 She came to Johnson County from Arvada, Colorado, where she was deputy city manager for over four years.
 Bernice received a Bachelor's Degree in Secondary Education from Dickinson State College in Dickinson, North Dakota.
 She holds Master's Degrees in Urban and Regional Planning from Texas A & M University and in Political Science from Midwestern State University, Wichita Falls, Texas.